josuebasurto/ChromeExtension-DaysLeftSWE7/README.md

 ## v1.1, v1.0
 * When user installs displays days left for Star Wars: Episode VII in notification
 * When user clicks icon displays days left for Star Wars: Episode VII in notification

+---

+> "Do.
+Or do not.
+There is no try." - Yoda